diegoparrilla/slate/source/index.html.md

 ```

-This endpoint delete the IP address passed as argument in the query string if it exists in the QUARANTINE-IP private blacklist.
+This endpoint delete the IP address passed as argument in the query string if it exists in the QUARANTINE-IP private blocklist.
 This API call will delete the IP address no matter if it will expire or not.

 <aside class="success">
 This is a paid plan feature only.
 You always have to pass the API key.
 You can pass it as a header parameter or a query string parameter.